Harnesser/tiny-spice-rs/doc/devlog.md

  * [NO] stamp and unstamp
 * [DONE] Convergence testing: VNTOL, ABSTOL & RELTOL

-Next: figure out how non-linear devices live in an enumeration for linear devices.
+Next: figure out how nonlinear devices live in an enumeration for linear devices.

 ## 2017-09-06
 Turns out that ODEs are not stored in the matrix:
-1. The non-linear circuit elements are linearised around an operating point using Newton-Raphson.
+1. The nonlinear circuit elements are linearised around an operating point using Newton-Raphson.
-2. Values are used to "stamp" the matrix with a linear companion model of the non-linear element
+2. Values are used to "stamp" the matrix with a linear companion model of the nonlinear element
 3. Run Gaussian Elimination on this matrix to compute the unknowns
 4. Look for convergence, where v(n+1) ~= v(n) and stop.